darax09/fiazzymd/readme.md

 - Example: For +1 234-567-8900, enter: `12345678900`
 - Make sure you're entering the code in WhatsApp within the time limit (usually 1-2 minutes)

-**Bot not responding:**
+**Bot not responding to commands:**
+- ✅ Fixed!
+The bot now uses a universal message extractor
+- Handles all WhatsApp message types (conversation, extended, ephemeral, captions, etc.)
+- Make sure you're using the correct prefix (default is `.`)
+- Commands must start with prefix: `.menu` not just `menu`
-- Check console logs for errors
+- Check console logs - you should see: `⚡ Executing command: .menu`
-- Ensure the bot is connected (you'll see "✅ Connected Successfully!" message)
-- Verify you received the welcome DM in WhatsApp
+- If in private mode, ensure your number matches OWNER_NUMBER in .env

 **Multiple sessions not working:**
 - Make sure each session has a unique name